 If you would like more information on the Mercer Area, please give us a call at 715-476-2389 or visit our website at mercercc.com.
 Think snow!

-Click Here to order a Mercer, WI snowmobile trail map.
+Click Here to download the Mercer, WI snowmobile trail map.

 Snow blanketed forests filled with the sights and sounds of the Wisconsin Northwoods is what allures many snowmobilers to Iron County.
 Boasting nearly 200 inches of snow annually and over 450 miles of meticulously groomed trails and great reasons to set your sights on this beautiful county for your next riding adventure.
 Riders can also experience the mining heritage of days gone by with many remnants of how Iron County received its name.